John Milius: Influence

 Milius has long claimed to be an outsider in Hollywood.
 In 2001 he stated:

 I've always been considered a nut.
 They kind of tolerate me.
 It's certainly affected me.
 I've been blacklisted for a large part of my career because of my politics—as surely as any writer was blacklisted back in the 1950s.
 It's just that my politics are from the other side, and Hollywood always veers left.

 He wrote a number of iconic film lines such as "Charlie don't surf" and "I love the smell of napalm in the morning", from Apocalypse Now, and the famous Harry Callahan one-liners delivered by Clint Eastwood, including "Go ahead, make my day" and "Ask yourself one question, 'Do I feel lucky?'
 Well, do you, punk?"
 Milius also had a hand in the monologue in the film Jaws; the sequence was performed by Robert Shaw.
 When Spielberg asked him to contribute to the screenplay for Saving Private Ryan, Milius suggested the opening and closing scenes at Normandy cemetery where Ryan, now an elderly hero of World War II, in a moment of survivor guilt, asks his wife "Did I live a good life?"

 After his work on Rough Riders (1997), Milius became an instrumental force in lobbying Congress to award President Theodore Roosevelt the Medal of Honor (posthumously), for acts of conspicuous gallantry while in the Battle of San Juan Hill.
 Milius made two films featuring Roosevelt: The Wind and the Lion (where he was played by Brian Keith) and the made-for-TV film Rough Riders (where Tom Berenger took the role).

 The character of John Milner from the 1973 George Lucas film American Graffiti was inspired in part by Milius, who was a good friend of Lucas while they were at USC film school.
 Likewise, the character Walter Sobchak in the 1998 film The Big Lebowski (portrayed by John Goodman) was partly inspired by Milius, a friend of The Coen Brothers.
 The novella Blind Jozef Pronek and Dead Souls by Aleksandar Hemon features an episode with Milius, who is described as "sitting at a desk sucking on a cigar as long as a walking stick".

-Milius was also instrumental during the startup of the UFC (Ultimate Fighting Championship) organization: it was his idea to use the octagon-shaped cage, and his association with UFC helped provide interest and investors to the startup UFC.
+Milius was also instrumental during the startup of the Ultimate Fighting Championship (UFC): he helped to create the octagon-shaped cage, and his association with UFC helped provide interest and investors to the startup UFC.
+Milus was a student of Rorion Gracie, and was recruited by Gracie and businessman Art Davie, agreeing to be the first event's creative director, although he left organization of the event early on.

 In 2013, a documentary about his life and career, titled Milius, was released.